josefsj3m/cama_autocomplete/README.md

    </div>
 ```

-You can choose any posts type for the value bellow
+Choose any posts type for the value bellow

 value="post"